-On this particular trip the train car was sparsely populated which occasioned him a private sitting in a lone compartment.
+On this trip, the train car was sparsely populated which occasioned him a private sitting in a lone compartment.
 This pleased him immensely and allowed him to pour huge quantities of mental energy into learning the difference between a Bowler Beetle and a Bolker Beetle, the latter being able to offer a rather sharp sting.
 He sighed a self-contented sigh and smiled to himself.
 "This is the life," he said and then lazed back into his magazine.
 He was content.

 So there you have it.
 Barney was a satisfied young man who needed only a bug magazine to occupy him.
 But all that was about to change forever.

 About half way through the third page of a beetle dissertation, just when the article was focusing on beetle eyes and becoming exceptionally interesting, the door to the train compartment slid open and a young woman entered.
 Barney was so engulfed in beetle facts that he scarcely noted the feminine intruder.
 She was blond, about five foot six, carried a purse, and clutched a book which she immediately began to read upon sitting.
-With scarcely more than a driblet of attention given her, he delved further into the beetle article and simply ignored her.
+With scarcely more than a driblet of attention given her, he delved further into the beetle article and simply ignored the disruptive intruder.

 She had no way of knowing that he would swim the largest ocean, climb the highest hill, walk the hottest desert, and accomplish any other impressive masculine exploit for a simple kiss from her perfect lips.
-But he knew it and it scared him.

 What am I going to do?
 How could I love her?
 I don't even know her name.
 I've never seen her before.
 This is ridiculous.
 This is absolutely ridiculous.
 No one falls in love at first sight.
 This just isn't possible, not for me, not for Bernard P. Rumpford.
 I am too level-headed for this.
 I don't need a woman.
 I don't need to be involved with a whining female who is probably terrified by a simple lady bug.
 No. I am over-reacting.
 That's it.
 There is nothing to this love thing.
 I'm not in love with her.
 I don't even know her.
 She probably loves wrestlers or something.
 She looks the type...

 Barney rambled on to himself for a few minutes attempting to coax his emotions back into their proper place.
 But he made one terrible mistake.
-Just when he was about to extricate himself from this love limbo through a quick series of mental deductions about his emotions being a reaction to the donut and cheese sandwich he had earlier, he chanced another look at her to "test" whether the same phenomena would occur.
+Just when he was about to extricate himself from this love limbo through a quick series of mental deductions about his emotions being a reaction to the donut and cheese sandwich he had earlier, he chanced another look at her to "test" whether the same reaction would occur.
 To his utter dismay it did.
 Only this time it was worse.
-This time love was accompanied by a definite bout of dizziness and the "whoosh" was much louder.
-He was definately in love.
+This time love was accompanied by a definite bout of dizziness and this time the "whoosh" was louder.
+He was in love.
 He knew beyond any doubt.
 An odd mixture of love and despair mingled in an emotional knot as he realized he would end up eternally devoted to a girl whom he never even knew.
 It would be horrible.

 He needed a break from the intensity so, even though he didn't feel like it, he forced himself to reach into his small bag and pull out a thermos of hot coffee.
 He opened it and began to pour, nervously, of course.